AlasAltum/AWS-tag-tool-utility/README.md

 # AWS Resource Tagging Tool

 A command-line tool to automatically tag AWS resources with a 'Name' tag based on their existing resource name or ID.
-This helps in better cost allocation and resource management.
+This helps with better cost allocation and resource management.

 ## Features